Hiswe/gulp-svg-symbols/README.md

 ### Basics

-#### id and className
+#### id and class

 **default:** `'%f'` and  `'.%f'`

-Text templates for generating icon class & symbols id
+Text templates for generating symbols id  & icon class
 `%f` is the [speakingurled](https://www.npmjs.com/package/speakingurl) file name placeholder.
 See more about the name in the [slug option](#slug)